 The type of protein you eat also seems to play a role in preventing muscle loss.
 Dietary protein is made up many types of amino acids.
 The amino acid leucine has been shown to preserve body muscle.
 Leucine is found in higher amounts in animal foods: beef, lamb, pork, poultry, fish, eggs, milk and products made with milk.
 It's also found in soybeans and, to a lesser extent, other beans, nuts and seeds.

 The best timing to eat protein remains a question.
 It's been shown that eating foods that contain protein throughout the day stimulates development of muscle.
 However, dietary habits show that most protein is eaten later in the day.
 The quantity of protein eaten — not the pattern of intake — has also been shown to be important in preserving muscle.

 What's my take away?
 It doesn't take much more protein to achieve the higher goals.
-Eating 3 oz (85 g) of lean meat, poultry, fish, soy products, beans or legumes at each meal along with a cup or two of lower-fat milk daily can get you in the ballpark.
+Eating 3 to 4 ounces of lean meat, poultry, fish, soy products, beans or legumes at each meal along with a cup or two of lower-fat milk daily can get you in the ballpark.

 If your appetite isn't up to speed, or if you get full quickly, have smaller meals and snacks that have protein.
 Eat protein first, and eat processed carbs last (if at all).
 It can do your body good.
 Don't forget that weight-bearing exercise is just as important as protein in maintaining muscles.